xinjin95/IoTSpotter/README.md

 ## Mobile-IoT classifier

-To train the BiLSTM classfier, you have to first download the pretrained word vectors from [Glove](https://nlp.stanford.edu/data/glove.6B.zip) and put the `glove.6B.300d.txt` file in this [folder](data/glove).
+To train the BiLSTM classfier, you have to first download the pretrained word vectors from [Glove](https://nlp.stanford.edu/data/glove.6B.zip) and put the `glove.6B.300d.txt` file under [data/glove/](data/glove).

 Commands to train the model: